solccp/zzpolycalc/README.md

 The -v option enables additional diagnostics and progress printing.

-The -X option makes the ZZPolyCalc skip the default generation of the connectivity tables and reads connection table from the bottom of the XYZ file.
-This option is for compatibility with ZZCalculator.
-The format of the connection tables is

-  number_of_bonds
-  atom1 atom2
-  ...

-where atom numbers represent the numbers of atoms connected via bond.
-This option automatically selects -u option.
-The bond list impacts the path of the ZZ polymial calculation algorithm and can dramatically change the compute time.

 The -X option causes ZZPolyCalc to bypass the default generation of connectivity tables and instead read a connectivity table appended to the bottom of the XYZ file.
 This feature ensures compatibility with ZZCalculator.
 The format of the connectivity tables is as follows: